Greenling family · Ophiodon elongatus

 Spring spawn shallow-bite alert, the moment the window opens.

-Plus the live CDFW regulation overlay — the rockfish + lingcod rules change constantly, the app keeps up.
+Plus the live CDFW regulation overlay.
+The rockfish + lingcod rules change constantly, the app keeps up.